 11 Thomas Street, Walcot, Bath

-We strongly recommend that further information is provided regarding the proposed glazing bar thickness to ensure this would be compatible with the fine fenestration present along the wider terrace.
-We additionally note that there are several other examples of slimlite double glazing installation along the street at 3 and 7 Thomas Street (as noted in the D&A Statement); these appear to use a different glazing bar profile, potentially an ovolo or lamb’s tongue profile, than that currently being proposed here.
+We reiterate the need for further information to be provided regarding the proposed glazing bar profile selection, in relation to the building and its existing windows, as well as the wider streetscape should there be a locally defined use of a particular glazing bar style.
+As currently proposed, there is insufficient information regarding the change in glazing bar design from the extant listed building consent.
 The proposed works offer a positive opportunity to reinstate some of the architectural symmetry and regularity along the terrace as originally designed; we therefore suggest that further consideration is given to the selection of a glazing bar profile in keeping with the profile type seen along the street.